-Patients rely on KLS Martin and other medical device makers to thoroughly test their products and ensure they comply with federal safety standards.
+Patients rely on KLS Martin to thoroughly test their products and ensure they comply with federal safety standards.
 Sometimes, however, companies cut corners by negligently designing the devices, improperly manufacturing them, and failing to warn the public of the risks and potential harm.

 Usually, doctors who are unaware of a medical device’s defect are not liable to the patient for any injuries associated with the product’s failure.
 But if your surgeon knew of the dangers posed by KLS surgical plates and screws, you can hold the physician accountable for that decision and not informing you of the risks.

 Proving that a rib plate is defective can be complicated, requiring thorough investigation, consultation with biomechanical engineers and other experts, and taking on large corporations and their insurance companies.